The Tale of the Heike: Authorship

-One of the key points in this theory is that the book was written in a difficult combination of Chinese and Japanese (wakan konkō shō), which in those days was mastered only by educated monks, such as Yukinaga.
+One of the key points in this theory is that the book was written in a difficult combination of Chinese and Japanese (wakan konkō shō), which in those days was mastered only by educated monks and nobles, such as Yukinaga.
 However, in the end, as the tale is the result of a long oral tradition, there is no single true author; Yukinaga is only one possibility of being the first to compile this masterpiece into a written form.
 Moreover, as it is true that there are frequent steps back, and that the style is not the same throughout the composition, this cannot mean anything but that it is a collective work.

 Origin and themes

 The story of the Heike was compiled from a collection of oral stories recited by travelling monks who chanted to the accompaniment of the biwa, an instrument reminiscent of the lute.
 The most widely read version of the Heike monogatari was compiled by a blind monk named Kakuichi, in 1371.
 The Heike is considered one of the great classics of Medieval Japanese literature.

 Two main strands feed into the central ethos of the tale, samurai and buddhist.

 At one level, the Tale is an account of martial heroism – of courage, cruelty, power, glory, sacrifice and sorrow.
 Those who emphasise this aspect of the story point to its glorification of the heroic spirit, its avoidance of the realistic brutality and squalor of war, and its aestheticisation of death: a classic instance of the latter is the comparison of the drowned samurai in the final battle to a maple-leaf brocade upon the waves.